aryanpal134/BoltApp/README.md

 Privacy Policy, Support Page, and information on upcoming games
 # Bolt-Privacy-Policy
 Privacy Policy for the Bolt!
 App:
 The Bolt!
 App does not collect any data on users and never will.
-This app is not for making money, it is simply for user entertainment and enjoyment.
+This app is simply for user entertainment and enjoyment.
 # Bolt Support Page
 Bolt! is currently a simple game with on screen instructions.
 # Upcoming Games